Football: North Texas adds Mackenzie Morris, daughter of Chad Morris, to staff

 Walerius is UNT’s director of recruiting and added the title of chief of staff ahead of the 2019 season.

-McIntyre coordinated UNT's recruiting visits and events as well as serving as a key conduit to the families of the players the Mean Green recruited throughout her time at the school.
-UNT signed the No. 1 recruiting class in Conference USA, according to 247Sports for the 2020 recruiting cycle.
+McIntyre coordinated UNT’s recruiting visits and events as well as served as a key conduit to the families of the players the Mean Green recruited throughout her time at the school.
+UNT signed the No. 1 recruiting class in Conference USA for the 2020 recruiting cycle, according to 247Sports.

-Morris will take over that role in UNT's program while carrying on her family's football tradition.
+Morris will take over the role McIntyre filled in in UNT’s program while carrying on her family’s football tradition.